MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-hololens-emulator.md

 ### HoloLens emulator system requirements

 The HoloLens emulator is based on Hyper-V and uses RemoteFx for hardware accelerated graphics.
 To use the emulator, make sure your PC meets these hardware requirements:
+* 64-bit Windows 10 Pro, Enterprise, or Education
+    >[!NOTE]
-* 64-bit Windows 10 Pro, Enterprise, or Education (**Note: the Home edition does not support Hyper-V or the HoloLens emulator**)
+    >Windows 10 Home edition does not support Hyper-V or the HoloLens emulator
 * 64-bit CPU
 * CPU with 4 cores (or multiple CPUs with a total of 4 cores)
 * 8 GB of RAM or more